plone/plone-vs-utilities/README.md

 You have to reload the editor window or restart vs code, to load the snippets.

+## Configure

+This add on has several configuration options that can be modified using VS Code settings:

+- zcmlLanguage.zprettypath: path to zpretty.
+By default it tries to run using _uvx_: uvx zpretty.

+- zcmlLanguage.zprettyoptions: options to format ZCML code.
+By default it passes the _-z_ option to run zpretty in ZCML mode.

+- talLanguage.zprettyoptions. options to format XML code.
+By default it passes nothing, to let zpretty guess the file format.

 ## Contribute

 If you have ideas to improve this extension, let us know!
 You can add an issue in this repository or even better make a pull request with your improvements.